enel-gdh-educational/katacoda-scenarios/docker/part2/step2.md

 # Docker volumes and their usage

-In this section we'll explore different kinds of Docker volumes and how we can use them to our advantage.
+In this section we'll explore Docker volumes and how we can use them to our advantage.

 ### Main reasons to volumes